 But wait, there’s still more on the moose!

 11.)
-Males are solitary, only gathering only during mating season.
+Males are solitary, only gathering during the mating season.

 12.)
-Pregnancy lasts for 8 months and yields up to 2 calves.
+Gestation (pregnancy) lasts for 8 months and yields up to 2 calves.